 Rohan - Geography

-Rohan is from Haringey, London and has just completed his third and final year of Geography here at Christ's College, Cambridge.
+Rohan is from Haringey, London and wrote this at the end of his third and final year of Geography here at Christ's College, Cambridge.
 Before Cambridge he did A levels in Geography, English Literature and Mathematics, plus an AS level in French.